danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 that has me writing this text.
 There have been different frameworks at different times and those different frameworks have all come bundled with their own set of different limitations.
 It's difficult to take apart but I think that, at least sometimes those limitations inspired me.
-They definately affected the way my music sounded.
+They  definitely affected the way my music sounded.
 One way that I like to think about these frameworks is the word project.
 Learning to play the guitar was a project.
 Learning to record myself playing guitar was another.
 Playing in a band came next.
 Learning to make songs together with friends sprung to life out of that.
-Fast forward through all of the links in the chain that has been my life to the overaching project of organising sound and this particular example of that.
+Fast forward through all of the links in the chain that has been my life to the overarching project of organising sound and this particular example of that.

 # Mapping The Valleys of The Uncanny

 The project is a collection of musical materials that explore the idea of the uncanny valley as it relates to music being real, fake or some strange combination of the two.
-This preject is primarily one in which I produce sound files.
+This project is primarily one in which I produce sound files.
 In a secondary capacity I am also producing a text file.

 In my thesis I aim to present my thoughts on how my work writing code and making